Linda has written content for national fashion and beauty websites. She enjoys sharing style trends and tips with her readers.

 Here’s a solution for permanent lash loss (which can occur from years of using eyelash extensions).
 This medical procedure transplants hair from your scalp or leg, to your lashline.
 Since these transplanted “lashes” are harvested from regular hair follicles, they will need to be trimmed.
 Prices, and I would assume results, vary greatly—I have seen quotes ranging from $2500 to $6000 for both eyes.

-False eyelashes come in sprigs, short strips and full bands.
-The individual sprigs offer a more natural look, but take more time, patience and practice to apply.
+False eyelashes come in sprigs, short strips, and full bands.
+The individual strips offer a more natural look but take more time, patience, and practice to apply.
 Each sprig must be glued and applied along the base of the lashes.

 Eyelash tinting is just as it sounds.
 You go to a salon and a mild, vegetable dye is applied to your eyelashes.
 Tinting is the perfect solution for women with naturally long lashes.
 Just think, no more time or money spent on mascara!

 Tinting can be done in under 30 minutes.
 The esthetician protects the eye area to prevent dye from entering the eye.
 Dye is carefully applied to upper and lower lashes and must be allowed to penetrate the lashes for at least 10 minutes before rinsing.